shift-org/shift-docs/site/content/contact.md

 title: Contact
 date: 2017-11-13T08:19:34.000Z
 weight: '2'
+id: contact

 menu:
     main:
         parent: aboutmenu
 ---

  Shift is a loose volunteer-organized crew.
 Most discussion about things like the content on the website, organizational issues, and events takes place on the [mailing list](https://lists.riseup.net/www/info/shift) which you're encouraged but not required to join.

 Shift also maintains a small presence on social media: